Glossary: list of terms

 Composting

 The aerobic microbial decomposition of organic materials, such as agricultural wastes, urban organic waste, and mowing residues.
 This process is typically accomplished by regularly turning and aerating organic biomass stored in heaps with a geometry that promotes effective aeration.
 During this transformation, the most readily degradable organic fractions undergo oxidation and are converted into stable organic matter, which can be utilised in agriculture as a fertiliser and as a method of biological control.
+Depending on the feedstock used for composting, there may be risks, for example microplastic contamination in the case of domestic derived feedstock, which requires caution in agricultural applications.
 Concomitantly, the product may become less bulky due to the loss of water and also more manageable due to homogenization.
-In addition to these benefits, composting helps decrease the initial phytotoxicity of the organic materials used, disinfects the materials, and reduces the germinability of any weed seeds.

 Conservation agriculture